eslint/rfcs/designs/2018-programmatic-style-edits/README.md

 ## Motivation

 The way ESLint has traditionally helped developers enforce style guides is through the implementation of individual rules.
 Each rule then needs to be manually configured by someone and the ESLint team ends up maintaining the rule.
-Because people enjoy using shareable configs, and because ESLint lacks a way for shareable configs to include plugins, developers frequently ask for new style rules and new options to existing style rules be implemented in the core.
+Because people enjoy using shareable configs, developers frequently ask for new style rules and new options to existing style rules be implemented in the core.
 This has lead to an explosion of stylistic rules that are getting more difficult to maintain and get to work seamlessly with one another (i.e., ensuring rules don't conflict with one another or overlap).

 Tools like [Prettier](https://prettier.io/) have taken a different approach, where there is a small set of configuration options available.
 Instead of warning on each small style disparity, it simply formats everything according to the configuration options.
 This opinionated approach is simpler to maintain but has the downside of being too strict for some developers who prefer more fine-grained control.